heamlk/GenAI-apps-practices/IELTS_writing_tutor/readme.md

-# IELTS Writing Helping Agent API
+# IELTS Writing Tutor API

 ## Overview

-This project is a FastAPI-based service designed to assist users in improving their IELTS writing skills.
-It integrates a CSV-based knowledge base, a vector database, and a GPT model to provide personalized feedback, summaries, and insights on IELTS writing tasks.
+This project is a FastAPI-based service designed to help users prepare for IELTS writing tasks.
+The system combines a CSV knowledge base, a PostgreSQL-backed vector database, and OpenAI GPT to provide personalized guidance, example essays, and feedback on writing.

 ## Features

-- **Knowledge Base Integration**: Uses a CSV knowledge base containing sample IELTS writing essays, stored and managed with a PostgreSQL-backed vector database (`PgVector`).
+- **Knowledge Base Integration**: Uses a CSV knowledge base of sample IELTS writing essays, managed with a PostgreSQL-backed vector database (`PgVector`).
-- **Embedding Models**: Leverages OpenAI embeddings for vector representation of essay data.
+- **Embedding Models**: Employs OpenAI embeddings for efficient vector representation of essay data.
-- **Agent Functionality**: A custom agent, "IELTS Writing Helper," processes user queries, retrieves relevant examples, and provides tailored feedback or summaries.
+- **Agent Functionality**: A custom agent, "IELTS Writing Tutor," interacts with users, retrieves relevant essay examples, and provides tailored feedback and suggestions.
-- **API Endpoint**: Accepts user queries via a `/query` endpoint and returns helpful responses in JSON format.
+- **API Endpoint**: Accepts user queries via a `/query` endpoint and responds in JSON format.
-- **Personalized Feedback**: Guides users on improving their writing skills based on existing examples and AI-generated suggestions.
+- **Guided Writing Assistance**: Offers suggestions for writing styles, scores, and improvements, inspired by existing examples.

 ## Technologies Used

-- **FastAPI**: Framework for building the REST API.
+- **FastAPI**: Framework for creating the REST API.
-- **PgVector**: PostgreSQL extension for efficient vector similarity searches.
+- **PgVector**: PostgreSQL extension for vector similarity searches.
-- **Phi Framework**: Used for creating the custom agent and integrating knowledge bases and tools.
+- **Phi Framework**: Facilitates the creation of the custom agent and integration of knowledge bases.
-- **LangChain**: For managing the knowledge base and vectorized documents.
+- **LangChain**: Manages knowledge base and embeddings.
-- **OpenAI GPT**: A GPT model (`gpt-4o-mini`) for natural language understanding and generation.
+- **OpenAI GPT**: Utilizes the `gpt-4o-mini` model for natural language processing.
-- **FAISS**: For efficient vector-based similarity searches.
+- **Python Dotenv**: For managing environment variables.

 ## Directory Structure

 ```
 .
-├── app.py                   # Main API and agent logic
+├── app.py                   # Main API and agent implementation
 ├── sample_data/             # Directory containing sample IELTS writing essays
 ├── requirements.txt         # Python dependencies
 ├── .env                     # Environment variables (e.g., OpenAI API key)